willjgriff/llm-pluralism-web/README.md

 The progressive lean finding from the AI evaluation, that conservative-leaning personas consistently rate all models lower than progressive-leaning personas, is tested by comparing mean ratings across human persona groups.
 If human Libertarian participants give lower mean ratings than human Collectivist and Globalist participants the finding is validated with real human data.

-The live data threshold requires at least 3 non-repeat participants with ratings in each of the 8 persona groups before the results comparison chart switches from AI evaluation data to live human aggregate data.
+The live data threshold requires at least 3 non-repeat participants with ratings overall, and at least 3 in each of the 8 persona groups, before the results comparison chart switches from AI evaluation data to live human aggregate data.

 ## Data collected per session